hidashhi/api-doc/js.md

 - `audio`: (Boolean) activate audio.
 - `video`: (Boolean) activate video.
 - `quality`: (String, optional) ['low', 'medium', 'high'] Optionally set a quality preset.
 By default 'high' is used and should be fine in most scenarios since WebRTC is adaptive on bandwidth.
+- `width`: (String, optional) Optionally set a CSS property to control the width of the video element (e.g. 'auto', '100px' or '100%).
+- `height`: (String, optional) Optionally set a CSS property to control the height of the video element (e.g. 'auto', '100px' or '100%).

 [back to top](#toc)